 Scientific Background and Goals

-We are just beginning to learn the effects our microbiome has on us, but it is clear that they can be profound.
+We are just beginning to understand the effects our microbiome has on us, but it is clear that they can be profound.
 Certain species help digest food and synthesize vitamins.
 Others guide the immune system.
 Different properties of the microbiome have been linked to weight gain, inflammatory bowel disease, colon cancer and other gut disorders, rheumatoid arthritis, hypertension, eczema and autism.
 Infant health even appears to benefit from a proper seeding of microbes at birth, with health consequences ranging into adolescence.
-Recent data indicates that a causal link exists between dysbiosis of the gut microbiome and colon tumorigenesis, inflammatory bowel disease, obesity and astma.
+Recent data indicates that a causal link exists between dysbiosis of the gut microbiome and colon tumorigenesis, inflammatory bowel disease, obesity and asthma.
 Therefore, manipulating the microbiome composition is a potential strategy to prevent the outcome of such diseases.

 Up to 20 percent of the small molecules in our bloodstream appear to be synthesized by small-molecule biosynthetic gene clusters in genomes of human-associated bacteria.
 Bacterial production of drug-like molecules with unknown function in the human microbiome provides a template for future experimental efforts to discover biologically active small molecules and a potential for novel therapeutic discoveries.
 The microbiome thus may provide some of the most important medical breakthroughs of our era, hence, the human microbiome may be as important to our health and to the etiology of diseases as the human genome.
-We aim to explore the gut and vaginal microbiome in the healthy population, both in adults and children, since there is an urgent need in microbiome research to clarify what is normal in the human microbiome in order to define a dysbiotic profile and thereby provide therapies or lifestyle interventions to change it back to normal again.
+We aim to explore the gut, oral and vaginal microbiome in the healthy population, since there is an urgent need in microbiome research to clarify what is normal in the human microbiome in order to define dysbiotic, disease-associated profiles with the goal to provide therapies or lifestyle interventions to change it back to normal again.